Design dynamic demographic or firmographic segments

 Elements in a query block

 A query block is a collection of logical clauses and clause groups.
-A query block can be quite simple (possibly with just one clause), or very complex (featuring multiple nested groups and relations).
+A query block can be simple (possibly with just one clause), or complex (featuring multiple nested groups and relations).
 Your segments can also include multiple query blocks combined with union, exclude, and/or intersect operators, but often you'll have just one query block.

 Each query block in your segment must result in a list of contacts, which are selected by the logic defined in that block.
 Each block must therefore establish a path through various entities, each linked through relations, and which ends with the contact entity.
 A simple query block might query the contact entity alone, but a more complex one could reference or pass through several entities.